Forward Authentication

 You can also change the header names containing the information, if you need to support some older application that needs special naming for them:

-# You can change them to your needs, if you cannot easily change your
+# can change them to your needs, if you cannot easily change your

 # downstream apps.